hoenchioma/BDSec-CTF-2023-Writeups/Pwn/anyaForger/NOTE.md

 ![stack frame](vuln-stack-frame.png)

 Now if we look at `vuln`, we can see that it calls `gets` on `buff` without any bounds checking.
 This means that we can overflow `buff` and overwrite `secret` with `0xdeadbeef`.
-To do this, we can use the following python script:
+To do this, we can use the following python script (using the `pwntools` python library):
 ```python
 from pwn import *